Waffle Cone Recipe

 Some ideas are:

-Unique Uses for Waffle Cones
+Unique Uses for Homemade Waffle Ice Cream Cones

 Peanut Butter Cookie Dough in an ice cream cone with sprinkles